- 1483 words

 The world of backend development is vast.

-The socio-technical context you operate into has a huge impact on the optimal tools and practices to tackle the problem you are working on.
+The context you operate into has a huge impact on the optimal tools and practices to tackle the problem you are working on.

 For example, trunk-based development works extremely well to write software that is continuously deployed in a Cloud environment.